jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

 3. Don't touch your penis
 4. Get physical
 5. Talk to some actual women
+6. Meditation and mindfulness
-6. Build or join a support group
+7. Build or join a support group

 Beating porn addiction falls under the “simple, but not easy” category.